executors/executors/wording_front_matter.md

 ```

 On its own, `execute` is a primitive "fire-and-forget"-style interface.
 It
-accepts only a single nullary invocable, and does not return anything to
+accepts a single nullary invocable, and returns nothing to identify or interact
-identify or interact with the work it creates.
-In this way, it trades
+with the work it creates.
+In this way, it trades convenience for universality.
-convenience for universality.
-As a consequence, we expect most programmers to
+As a consequence, we expect most programmers to interact with executors
-interact with executors indirectly via higher-level libraries which manipulate
+indirectly via higher-level libraries which manipulate executors directly on
-executors directly on behalf of their client.
-Our goal of an asynchronous
+behalf of their client.
+Our goal of an asynchronous STL being an example of
-STL is an example of such a library.
+such a library.

 For example, consider how `std::async` could be extended to interoperate
 with executors enabling client control over execution: